The Boats of Hurricane Ike

 Published December 31, 2008

-For years, the 1953 sailboat, which was converted by a former owner to a fishing vessel, sat anchored in Offatts Bayou until the storm’s Sept.
-13 landfall in Galveston thrust the boat ashore.
+For years, the 1953 sailboat, which was converted by a former owner to a fishing vessel, sat anchored in Offatts Bayou until Ike's landfall in Galveston thrust the boat ashore.

 The slow, methodical process of returning the Mystic Mariner to the Gulf continued Tuesday, as the new owners seek to salvage the vessel, which is highly visible to Gulf Freeway travelers.

-The Urbanovskys bought the boat because they couldn’t refuse the asking price — which they asked to keep a secret — despite the labor-intensive challenge of maneuvering the vessel with crane and makeshift dollies about 50 yards back to Offatts Bayou.
+The Urbanovskys bought the boat because they couldn't refuse the asking price of which they asked to keep a secret.
+Then the labor-intensive challenge of maneuvering the vessel with crane and makeshift dollies about 50 yards back to Offatts Bayou.

 Chris Urbanovsky, a sophomore Sea Aggie, said his dream was to turn the boat into his living quarters for his upperclassman years at Texas A&M University at Galveston until he graduates with a marine transportation degree.